dribdat/design/Whitepaper/README.md

 When citizens engage to hack on projects, such as monitoring the environment or validating public accounts, digital civil society initiatives emerge.
 The shared premise is that open source code and openly designed hardware can be used to rapidly prototype the real-world potential and impact of ideas or "challenges".
 Such events are then more than just a trendy way to find a job: they become venues for energetic collaboration, channelling civic engagement and technical experiments within an open, socialised setting.
 In contributing to such events, the participants engage to intensively generate data, take opportunities to be active for diverse causes in pragmatic ways.
 It is important that the platform they use reflects these purposes in its construction and philosophy.

-With the experience of organising many meetings with wikis, cloud-editors, and other [awesome hackathon](https://github.com/dribdat/awesome-hackathon) tools, we are using dribdat today to streamline efforts across several civic tech communities.
-Compared to other hackathon applications, dribdat puts more emphasis on cooperation and impact-making than competition.
-Users can join and contribute to multiple projects, where every contribution counts: every bit of data, line of code, design sketch, is part of your overall contribution to the community.
-Further in this paper, you can learn why dribdat is an open platform, a gateway to other collaboration tools, and a learning instrument for digital co-creation.
+With the experience of deploying wikis, cloud-editors, and other awesome tools, we are using dribdat today to streamline efforts of sharing knowledge across civic tech communities.
+Compared to other hackathon applications - which you can learn about further on - dribdat puts more emphasis on cooperation and impact-making than competition.
+Users can join and contribute to multiple projects, where every row of data, line of code, or design sketch, is an integral part of your overall contribution to the community.
+In this paper, you can learn about how we see the dribdat project as an open platform, a gateway to other collaboration tools, and a learning instrument for digital co-creation.

 The name of dribdat is inspired by *dribbling* in basketball and other sports, with a hat tip to [Dribbble](https://dribbble.com/), an online community for graphic design, and the [Dat protocol](https://datproject.org/) for peer-to-peer data sharing.
 In the following sections we dive deeper into what exactly makes dribdat tick.